WHAT TO BRING ON YOUR VIETNAM MOTORBIKE TOURS

 Spare Parts

-Spare ignition keys, a puncture repair kit and/or install tire sealant, a tool kit, some spare inner tubes, spark plugs, and brake shoes.
-We will provide these when you collect your bike(s), a typical set weighing 3-5 kg.
+We have spare ignition keys, a puncture repair kit and/or install tire sealant, a tool kit, some spare inner tubes, spark plugs, cables, and brake shoes.
+We will provide a standard set that includes inner tubes and cables when you collect your bike(s), a typical set weighing 2-3 kg.
+We can provide other parts if you ask for them because some customers may not be able to handle simple repairs.
+Therefore, carrying unnecessary parts and tools may not be ideal.

 Credit Cards